Tracking Snow Plow Vehicles With GPS

 GPS tracking won’t make the experience pleasant, but it might make it more bearable.

-The Utah Department of Transportation (UDOT) adds its name to the list of government offices that employ GPS tracking systems on their vehicles.
+The Utah Department of Transportation (UDOT) adds its name to the list of government offices that employ snow plow GPS tracking systems on their vehicles.
 UDOT lead technician Jake Brown said the vehicle tracking technology helps state employees keep pace with Mother Nature.

-The state’s entire fleet of snow removal equipment was fitted with new vehicle tracking systems this year.
+The state’s entire fleet of snow removal equipment was fitted with new snow plow vehicle tracking systems this year.
 Passive vehicle tracking devices were installed in about half of the vehicles, and real-time vehicle tracking systems were placed in the other half.
 That way, supervisors can step back after a year or two and determine which form of GPS tracking is most economical and best suits the department’s needs.

 Both passive vehicle tracking and real-time vehicle tracking use the same technology, which is to receive radio transmissions from U.S. Department of Defense satellites in space.
 By a method called triangulation, the GPS devices determine location, usually within a few feet of accuracy.
 Position updates are taken at regular intervals.
 This allows the driver and/or viewer to follow the path of the vehicle on a map on computer.
 An example of an Internet mapping program is Google Earth satellite imaging.